-SEA's general behavior policy is determined by those duly constituted by law to make these rules: the Governing Board, the School Administration, and the Faculty.
-Students, for their understanding and input, have also reviewed this handbook.
+SEA's general behavior policy is determined by those duly constituted by law to make these rules: the Governing Board, the school administration, and the faculty.
+Input from the Student Council has also been taken into consideration.
 SEA attempts in every way to provide a culture of acceptance of all students.
 Students of very diverse backgrounds attend SEA, and all are accepted as students and individuals regardless of their background.